jpace121/dev_contain/README.md

 ```

 Instead of adding myself to the docker group, I've been adding myself
-temporarily with, though they're are gotchas with this.
+temporarily with the following command, which will open a new shell.
 ```bash
 sudo -i -g docker
 ```